jasonumiker/eks-quickstart-immersion/README.md

   kubectl_private_subnet_ids=[vpc.private_subnets[0].subnet_id, vpc.private_subnets[1].subnet_id]
 )
 ```
+And here is what those Exports look like in the CloudFormation console
 ![CF Exports](diagram3.PNG?raw=true "CF Exports")

 ### Once the deployment finishes we'll explore what now exists and connect to Ghost

 1. Run `kubectl get ingresses` to see the address for the ALB in front of our service
 1. Go to that address in your web browser to see the service
-1. Go to that address with the path `/ghost` appended to the end to get to the management interface.
-Set up an initial account there (before some random person on the Internet does it for you!)
+1. In your browser append a `/ghost` to the end of the address to get to the Ghost management interface.
+Set up your initial account there (before some random person/bot on the Internet does it for you!)
 1. Go to the EC2 Service in the AWS Console
 1. Go to `Load Balancers` on the left hand navigation pane
 1. Select the `k8s-default-ghost-...` Load Balancer - this is the ALB that the AWS Ingress Controller created for us